-Often in religious writings we find the idea that if we pay attention to God, He will pay attention to us; that if we are devoted to God, God will be concerned with us.
+Often in religious writings we find the idea that if we pay attention to God, he will pay attention to us; that if we are devoted to God, God will be concerned with us.
 In other words, we can control how God reacts to us.
 Not likely!
-It is true that God must hold a special place in our life, but that will not make us special friends of God.
+It is true that God must hold a special place in our life, but that will not make us “special friends” of God.
 There is no You Be Nice To Me And I Will Be Nice To You bargains with God.
-Otherwise He would be as changeable and undependable as are we.
+Otherwise he would be as changeable and undependable as are we.
 To free us from these illusions Krishna next says:

-“But they who worship Me with devotion are in Me, and I am also in them.”
+“But they who worship me with devotion are in me, and I am also in them.”
 Nevertheless there are differences between beings, but only from their side.
 Those who worship God in their hearts through an attitude of reverence and devotion are enabled to feel God within them and themselves within God.
 No one can ever be outside of God in actuality, but many are those who through delusion’s darkness cannot perceive their existence within God and God’s existence within them.
 In their consciousness there is no God, even though they are ever intimately known to God.
 Just as a person will starve with food right at hand if he does not know it is there, so these unhappy people live in a mental world devoid of God.

-God is also manifested in the lives of the saints, who are living proofs of His reality, just as Hindu, Buddhist, and Christian saints prove the existence of Krishna, Buddha, and Jesus.
+God is also manifested in the lives of the saints, who are living proofs of his reality, just as Hindu, Buddhist, and Christian saints prove the existence of Krishna, Buddha, and Jesus.

 Sinner no more

 Part of our problem is figuring out the intended meaning of papayonayah.
 Yoni is womb–that is easy.
 But papa means sin, degradation and–to make up a word–demeritorious.
 In other words, people either with unfortunate karma or without any particularly good karma are papayonayah.

 Basically Krishna is saying that even those who have bad or unfortunate karma can attain Brahman as easily as those with good spiritual karma and a marked degree of spiritual development from previous lives.
 No one is left out of Krishna’s call to higher consciousness.
-At the time of Krishna, and even today in India, some ignorant people, denying the truth of the Self, claim that only Brahmin and Kshatriya males can attain liberation–and they have to be from “good” backgrounds.
+At the time of Krishna, and even today in India, some ignorant people, denying the truth of the Self, claim that only Brahmin males can attain liberation–and they have to be from “good” backgrounds.
 Krishna denies this.